dy/sprae/r&d.md

   + single CSP entry
   - formally non-CSP-enabled
   - even if CSP is configured, bundle can be detected as unsafe since it has `new Function`

+## [ ] Should we autosubscribe to direct signal read?

++ That's what preact authors wanted & encourage
+  - it will become different from preact effects code
+- That makes syntax incompatible with JS compiler
+? is that obvious enough?